javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 To make the `range` iterable (and thus let `for..of` work) we need to add a method to the object named `Symbol.iterator` (a special built-in symbol just for that).

-- When `for..of` starts, it calls that method (or errors if not found).
+- When `for..of` starts, it calls that method once (or errors if not found).
 - The method must return an *iterator* -- an object with the method `next`.
 - When `for..of` wants the next value, it calls `next()` on that object.
 - The result of `next()` must have the form `{done: Boolean, value: any}`, where `done=true`  means that the iteration is finished, otherwise `value` must be the new value.